Responses to the COVID-19 pandemic in August 2020: 10 August

 The Red Cross Society of the Democratic People's Republic of Korea deployed over 40,000 volunteers to assist North Korean urban areas in all nine of the country's provinces, including the locked-down city of Kaesong, in preventing any outbreaks of coronavirus, as well as helping with flood relief efforts.

 11 August

 Authorities in Bhutan imposed the first country-wide coronavirus lockdown after a returning traveller tested positive for COVID-19.
 Residents were instructed to only leave their homes for strictly essential reasons, and schools and offices were ordered to close.

 16 August

 Malaysian Director-General of Health Noor Hisham Abdullah has confirmed that the Malaysian Institute for Medical Research had detected the D614G type mutation after testing three cases from the Sivagangga Cluster and one case from the Ulu Tiram Cluster.
 This mutation is now the dominant form of the COVID-19 virus in the pandemic.

+27 August

+LG launches a battery powered face mask with a fan and replaceable filters to address discomfort and difficulty breathing commonly reported by face mask users.